top of page

 Wikipedia article for Col Richard Townley of Elizabethtown, New Jersey

-This article provided the catalyst for why Townleys from Elizabeth, New Jersey name their sons Effingham.
+This article provided the catalyst for why the Townleys from Elizabeth, New Jersey, named their sons Effingham.
 Richard Townley, a well-known leader, was connected to Lord Effingham.

 I have three clues that combine with this notable historical figure to warrant further investigation.

-• John Townley's family naming children after their forebearers, one of which is his great-grandson, baring the name of John Effingham Townley.
+• John Townley's family names its children after their forebearers, one of which is his great-grandson, John Effingham Townley.

 • John Townley's internment record at Spring Grove Cemetery links him to a father named Effingham.

-• John’s son Asa’s internment record which links the family to Elizabeth, New Jersey.
+• John's son Asa's internment record links the family to Elizabeth, New Jersey.

 Develop Hypothesis Based on the Research of Others:

-If Col. Richard Townley is John Townley's distant direct ancestor, then I should utilize a different search strategy.
+If Col. Richard Townley is John Townley's distant direct ancestor, I should use a different search strategy.

 I'll use the descendancy research method, spoken of in this video, to find descendants of Col. Townley named Effingham.
-John's likely father should be named Effingham and be of the right age and in the right location to cross his path.
+John's likely father should be named Effingham, be of the right age, and be in the right location to cross his path.

 Descendancy Family Tree View of Col Richard Townley

-Starting with Col Richard Townley (d.
+Starting with Col Richard Townley's (d.
 1711 in Elizabeth, New Jersey) profile on FamilySearch, I found the following descendants named Effingham Townley.

 • Effingham Townley (b.
 1710) and Rebecca Crane